 Graduate Associate

-Lincoln Bain is a first year Ph.D. student in the Second Language Acquisition and Teaching (SLAT) program.
-Lincoln graduated from Arizona State University with a Bachelors of Arts in Spanish Literature and Culture with an emphasis on Latin American studies in 2016.
-During his B.A, he spent a semester abroad in Buenos Aires, Argentina.
-He then went on to pursue his Masters in the Arts of Teaching Spanish Education from Northern Arizona University, graduating with distinction in 2018.
-After his Masters program, Lincoln went on to teach Spanish at the secondary level before continuing his education.
+Lincoln Bain is a Ph.D. candidate in the Second Language Acquisition and Teaching (SLAT) program.
+Lincoln graduated from Arizona State University with a Bachelor of Arts in Spanish Literature and Culture with an emphasis on Latin American studies in 2016.
+During his B.A., he spent a semester abroad in Buenos Aires, Argentina.
+He then pursued his Master in the Arts of Teaching Spanish Education from Northern Arizona University, graduating with distinction in 2018.
+After his Masters's program, Lincoln went on to teach Spanish at the secondary level before continuing his education.

 Currently Teaching